Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 284,736, 110,521 total housing units (homes and apartments), and a median house value of $172,856, Lincoln real estate and house prices are near the national average for all cities and towns.
+With 287,401 people, 112,124 houses or apartments, and a median cost of homes of $173,062, Lincoln real estate and house prices are near the national average for all cities and towns.

-Relative to Nebraska, our data show that Lincoln's latest annual appreciation rate is higher than 80% of the other cities and towns in Nebraska.
+Relative to Nebraska, our data show that Lincoln's latest annual appreciation rate is lower than 90% of the other cities and towns in Nebraska.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Lincoln differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Lincoln - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Lincoln real estate investment or home purchase decisions.